vkostyanetsky/Fastimer/README.md

 Well, I wrote this one out of annoyance when [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics for a date.
 Like, I tap on the calendar, but it does nothing.
 Geez-Louise!
 What is wrong this time?

+It's not that hard, after all, so I just did it on my own.

 ## 🙃 How to install it?

 ```commandline